 The Art of the Bandolier Bag celebrated beaded bags made by the Ojibwe.

-Today the collaborative includes 15 organizations that collectively work to build community by connecting the many stories of our area through events that invite personal reflection, a broadened understanding of the community, and neighborly interactions.
-Workshops, art exhibits and demonstrations, book club discussions, and interactive experiences are among the ways in which Many Faces and its partners carry out our goal of providing opportunities for community members to listen, educate themselves, and engage in conversations on equity, diversity, and inclusion, to learn about different cultures, and to better understand the role each of us plays in creating a more welcoming community.
+Today the collaborative includes 30 organizations that collectively work to build community by connecting the many stories of our area through events that invite personal reflection, a broadened understanding of the community, and neighborly interactions.
+Workshops, art exhibits and demonstrations, book club discussions, community conversations, and interactive experiences are among the ways in which Many Faces and its partners carry out our goal of providing opportunities for community members to listen, educate themselves, and engage in conversations on equity, diversity, and inclusion, to learn about different cultures, and to better understand the role each of us plays in creating a community where everyone believes they belong.